Art/Music/Physical Education (PE)/Health

 Description: The Metropolitan Washington Ear, Inc. (MWE) is a nonprofit, 501(c)(3) organization incorporated under the laws of the state of Maryland.
 MWE provides reading and information services for blind, visually impaired, and physically disabled people who cannot effectively read print, see plays, watch television programs and films, or view museum exhibits.
 Established in 1974, we've been providing quality services through out Maryland, Virginia, and the District of Columbia for more than 40 years.
 Our...

-Description: This site contains a Parent's Guide on Puberty for Boys with Disabilities and a Parent's Guide for Girls with Disabilities.
+Description: The Healthy Bodies Toolkit contains a Parent's Guide on Puberty for Boys with Disabilities and a Parent's Guide for Girls with Disabilities.
 This publication was developed and written by Vanderbilt Leadership Education in Neurodevelopmental Disabilities (LEND).
 The appendix has storyboards and visuals that you can use in implementing the methods outlined in the toolkit.
 This file is not included in the printed manual.
-You may choose to print the entire appendix, or you may want to print a particular page or set...
+You may choose to print the entire appendix, or you may want to print a...

 Description: You don’t have to choose between engaging content and standards-aligned instruction.
 Use Newsela to easily select relevant, accessible content that supports state standards and real-time instructional decision-making.
 Newsela is proud to deliver instructional materials that aim to benefit every student, specifically those with disabilities.
 Our conformance to WCAG 2.1 AA standards reflects our efforts to provide content that is accessible to all learners.